ameamenoame/HLRandomizer/docs/README.md

 # Check location pools
 The term 'check' will be referring to a location where an item appears in the base game but may contain another item or nothing in the randomizer.
 For example, a 'key check' would be referring to a check where in the base game that location would have contained a key but may contain any item in the randomizer.

-Generally the more checks there are, the more locations you will have to check (hence the name) to find progression items making the run longer to complete.

 Helpful info:
 - All base game module locations: https://steamcommunity.com/sharedfiles/filedetails/?id=658523495
 - All key locations: https://steamcommunity.com/sharedfiles/filedetails/?id=657710841